phurinjeffy/UQ-Basement/README.md

 **AI-Powered Mock Exam Platform for University of Queensland Students**

 UQ-Basement is an intelligent web application that revolutionizes exam preparation by automatically generating mock exams from past papers using AI.
+It has an AI Assistant that provides detailed explanations to past exam questions.
 Built for the UQCS Hackathon 2025, it provides UQ students with personalized practice exams, AI-powered answer checking, and comprehensive study tools.

 ## 🌟 Features